 Every new Board member must complete specific trainings within certain statutory timeframes.
 The first two required trainings are published by the Office of the Attorney General and can be found here.
 They provide detailed information regarding Open Government, including the Public Information Act and Open Meetings Act, and must be completed within 90 days after the date that you assume your responsibilities as a member of the Board.
 Tex.
 Gov't.
 Code §551.005; Tex.
-Gov't.
-Code §551.005; Tex.
-Gov't.
-Code §552.012.
-When you have completed these courses, please email a copy of your course completion certificates to the TALCB Recording Secretary.
+Gov completion certificates to the TALCB Recording Secretary.